erinpagemd/ng-appchiever/README.md

 * logout button does logs out of firebase
 * button on home.jade redirects to login
 * profile adds to logged in user
+* onAuth vs getAuth. onAuth does not seem to be working currently

 ## To Use: